 June - the valve in the dash for the trailer brakes had to be replaced, the tail lights quit working and the roof was leaking again.

 July - The splitter on the transmission had to be replaced.

 At this time I learned that when these trucks are built, in Mexico, they are designed for the USA and the computer in the transmission is set for 3% grade hills.
 However when the trucks are shipped to Canada they are supposed to be reprogrammed for 6%.
 This truck hadn't been and it was done at this time.
 Plus the software had never been up graded so it was also done at this time (Who knew there was a computer in the transmission.).

 The roof was leaking again and had to be resealed.
 They sent me to Brocco as it was the sunroof but the problem stemmed from the date of manufacture as they hadn't sealed the glass evenly all the way around at the factory.

 August - I had new tires put on one axel.
-Though Kal tire assured me this would not be a problem with worn tires on the other axle the differential kept trying to kick out of lock up which meant I couldn’t run drive to both axles in slippery conditions…
+Though Kal tire assured me this would not be a problem with worn tires on the other axle the differential kept trying to kick out of lock up which meant I couldn't use lock up in slippery conditions.

 September - I put new tires on the other axle to clear up the lock-out problem.
 Then I parked the truck and put it up for sale.

 At this time I wrote a letter to Staffan Jufors, the president of Volvo, in Sweden, complain about all the problems, and down time, I had had with his product.